Ludonarrative dissonance: Debates on the potential positive use of the notion

 Some scholars, game writers and journalists have challenged the supposedly negative nature of ludonarrative dissonance.
-Nick Ballantyne, managing editor at GameCloud Australia, in an article from 2015, argues: "What if it could be used to a dev's advantage?
-Video games can force players into uncomfortable situations, and ludonarrative dissonance can help foster that uncomfortableness.
-Faux glitches have been used as (ludo)narrative tools before in games such as Eternal Darkness: Sanity's Requiem and Metal Gear Solid 2: Sons of Liberty, so why is ludonarrative dissonance avoided so much?
-If your intent is to unsettle or confuse a player, then ludonarrative dissonance seems perfect, but it heavily relies on the player".
+Nick Ballantyne, managing editor at GameCloud Australia, in an article from 2015, argues:

 While acknowledging the potential of ludonarrative dissonance to create what he calls "emersion", defined in opposition to "immersion" as the "sensation of being pulled out of the play experience", Seraphine agrees with Ballantyne that it is possible to purposefully use ludonarrative dissonance as a storytelling device.
 Seraphine concludes his article with: "It seems that more games in the near future might use ludonarrative dissonance as a way to tell more compelling stories.
 In essence, stories are about characters and the most interesting stories are often told with dissonant characters; as it is the surprise, the disturbance, the accident, the sacrosanct disruptive element, that justifies the very act of telling a story".

-In a 2013 Game Developers Conference talk, Spec Ops: The Line writer Walt Williams argued that embracing ludonarrative dissonance allows the developer to portray the character as a hypocrite and force the character to rationalize their actions.
+In a 2013 Game Developers Conference talk, Spec Ops: The Line writer Walt Williams argued that embracing ludonarrative dissonance allows the developer to portray the character as a hypocrite and forces the player to rationalize their actions.